-- 178. The Boston Consulting Group (BCG) business portfolio analysis requires an organization to locate the position for each of its strategic business units (SBUs) on a growth-share matrix.
-In a growth-share matrix, the horizontal axis of the matrix indicates - A. the annual rate of growth of the SBU's industry. - B. the relative dollar market share of the largest competitor. - C. the annual rate of growth of the firm's largest competitor. - D. the relative unit market share of the smallest competitor. - E. the annual rate of growth of the firm itself.
+- 185. The Boston Consulting Group (BCG) business portfolio analysis requires an organization to - (p.
+33) locate the position for each of its strategic business units (SBUs) on a growth-share matrix.
+The horizontal axis of this matrix indicates - A. the annual rate of growth of the SBU's industry. - B. the relative dollar (\$) market share of the largest competitor. - C. the annual rate of growth of the firm's largest competitor. - D. the relative unit (#) market share of the smallest competitor. - E. the annual rate of growth of the firm itself.